-UNAIDS is working with international donors and organizations to harmonize these new indicators with international standards.
+UNAIDS is working with key organizations in the framework of the Monitoring Technical Advisory Group (MTAG) to harmonize these new indicators with international standards.
 These global reporting indicators are intended to provide standardized data for comparison across countries and to enable aggregation at the global level.